johnny-b-goode/arduinobot/README.md

 5. Tin the stripped ends of the 22 gauge wires
 6. Solder the 1/8" ends of the four 22 gauge wires to the motors in the Twin-Motor Gear Box
 7. Solder the 90° male headers (included) to the 5v regulator
-8. Solder the male headers (included) to the motor controller
+8. Solder the male headers (included) to the motor controller with the labels facing down (so that the actual chip, solder pads, and passives will be "facing up" when the controller is installed on the breadboard)
 9. Insert the Twin-Motor Gear Box into the rear of the chassis from the bottom.
 The tabs on the gearbox should be flat against the bottom of the chassis.
 Note that the "trestles" that the wheels mount to will need to be slightly flexed outward to install the gearbox.
 This should be done carefully to prevent breaking the chassis.
 10. Insert two of the longer screws through the countersunk holes in the rear of the body, through the matching holes in the chassis, and through the tabs in the Twin-Motor Gear Box.
 Install the hex nuts onto the screws, but do not tighten.
 11. Inert the hex shafts through the holes in the chassis and into the Twin-Motor Gear Box.